readthedocs/readthedocs.org/docs/user/faq.rst

 I want comments in my docs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-RTD doesn't have explicit support for this.
+Read the Docs doesn't have explicit support for this.
-That said, a tool like `Disqus`_ (and the `sphinxcontrib-disqus`_ plugin) can be used for this purpose on RTD.
+That said, a tool like `Disqus`_ (and the `sphinxcontrib-disqus`_ plugin) can be used for this purpose on Read the Docs.

 .. _Disqus: https://disqus.com/
 .. _sphinxcontrib-disqus: https://pypi.python.org/pypi/sphinxcontrib-disqus